agastyapatri/House-Price-Modeling/ReadMe.md

 **2.1   Factors Chosen Which Affect Supply**

-1. New Builds
+1. New Builds (`HOUST`)
-2. Inventory
+2. Inventory (`ACTLISOUUS`)
-3. Supply Chain
+3. Supply Chain (`Global Supply Chain Pressure Index`)
-4. Number of Sales
+4. Number of Sales (``)

 **2.2   Factors Chosen Which Affect Demand**

-1. Affordability
+1. Affordability (Housing Affordability Index)
-2. Rental Vacancy Rates
+2. Rental Vacancy Rate
-3. Old-Middle Age Dependency Ratio
+3. Working Class Demographic (Old-Middle Age Dependency Ratio)
-4. Population Rise
+4. Population
-5. Interest Rate
+5. 30 year Fixed Rate Mortgage Average

+The expectation is that these 9 features / indices would be able to model the behaviour of the Case Shiller index, and by proxy, model a subsection of real estate price movements.

 ## **3. Results**
 _What have the methods achieved?_

 ### **3.1 Univariate Analyses**
+_This subsection breaks down the relationship of each of the above 9 factors and the CSI._

 ### **3.2 Multivariate Analysis**